Policy 13E: Fiscal Misconduct

 Establishing responsibility for the prevention, detection, investigation, and resolution of fiscal misconduct.

-In the context of this policy, fiscal misconduct means a deliberate act or failure to act regarding fiscal matters, contrary to established law, rule, or policy, with the intent to obtain an unauthorized benefit, which results in loss or other damage to the university.
+In the context of this policy, fiscal misconduct means a deliberate act or failure to act in the course of university employment regarding fiscal matters, contrary to established law, rule, or policy, with the intent to obtain an unauthorized benefit, which results in loss or other damage to the university or university faculty, staff, student or university affiliated entity.
 Fiscal misconduct includes, but is not limited to:

 - Embezzlement or misappropriation of university funds, goods, property, services, or other resources;